jnilla/joomla-cache-helper/README.md

 * Wait for cache to finish updating.
 * Cache finished updating.
 * Return data.
-* The list is populated for each request.
+* Print list of messages (for each request).

 5 seconds later the website was requested 250 times:

 * Get data from cache.
 * Cache is valid.
 * Return data.
-* The list is populated for each request.
+* Print list of messages (for each request).

-Cache expires after 10 seconds and the process repeats
+Cache expires after 10 seconds and the process repeats.

 The cache life time of 10 seconds ensures the external service is requested no more than 6 times per minute.
-The timeout of 5 seconds covers most delays from the external service.
+The timeout of 5 seconds covers most delays that may happen while requesting the external service.

 ## License